tochinet/Posit/README.md

 The main purpose of this library is to provide a more efficient alternative to the existing float arithmetic on constrained microcontrollers (ATmega328).
 This has several implications :
 - Support of 32-bit Posits is not considered, because the increased precision (vs. float32) is a non-objective, and float64 doesn't exist.
+- Posit8,0 is the first supported format although Posit8,2 is what the standard recommends.
+This is justified by simplicity.
-- While the absence of overflow looks like a positive aspect of posits, but underflow to zero is likely desirable for IoT applications etc.
+- While the absence of overflow looks like a positive aspect of posits, but underflow to zero is likely desirable for IoT applications etc. Numbers smaller than 1E-6 (1ppm) are rounded down to zero by default, but this is parametrizable by defining ESPILON in your sketch before including the library.
 - Rounding towards zero is preferred to "Rounding to nearest even" because it comes with no added complexity.